sandeepnegi1996/ObsidianNotes/everything i wants to do.md

 - [ ] call a friend

 #### Old
+- [ ] - [x] Get certification from hackerrank and solve questions on hakerrank
 - [x] Add goloang in the CV
 - [x] Add golang in linkein, naukri, cv checkout : https://450dsa.com/